 Wyoming has earned a reputation inside the incorporation community for its tax. asset protection and privacy advantages.
 Here we will seek to separate the Wyoming LLC myth from what you can reasonably expect.
 Learn more here about Wyoming, Delaware, Nevada and New Mexico LLCs and how to form a New Mexico LLC here.

 Many Wyoming LLC formation services frequently cite their state's lack of personal and corporate income taxes as a major advantage.
 This, however, ignores the fact that LLCs are taxed as pass-through entities and do not pay corporate taxes.
+This reason alone is often sufficient to drive clients toward a holding company in New Mexico.

 The tax bill for your LLC will flow through to the members (owners) and their personal residency will determine what taxes are due.
 That is, if you live in Ohio, then you will be paying Ohio income taxes regardless of where you organized your LLC.